Stassi/implausible/docs/interval.md

 Providing a set of numbers to `generations` will produce `{ [gen]: [val], ... }` output, where generated values are indexed by generation number keys.

-Smaller integers require less time to compute.
+Smaller values require less time to compute.

 #### prng
 | | |